About this Data Visualization Course

 One of the key skills of a data scientist is the ability to tell a compelling story, visualizing data and findings in an approachable and stimulating way.
 Learning how to leverage a software tool to visualize data will also enable you to extract information, better understand the data, and make more effective decisions.

 The main goal of this Data Visualization with Python course is to teach you how to take data that at first glance has little meaning and present that data in a form that makes sense to people.
-Various techniques have been developed for presenting data visually but in this course, we will be using several data visualization libraries in Python, namely Matplotlib, Seaborn, and Folium.IBM Data Science Experience.
-When you sign up, you get free access to Data Science Experience.
+Various techniques have been developed for presenting data visually but in this course, we will be using several data visualization libraries in Python, namely Matplotlib, Seaborn, and Folium.IBM Watson Studio.
+When you sign up, you get free access to Watson Studio.
 Start now and take advantage of this platform.

 You can start creating your own data science projects and collaborating with other data scientists using